fl101/awardfares-blog/_posts/2024-01-22-price-alerts.md

 tags: [Features]
 author: Germán
 image: /assets/img/price-alerts/cover.webp
-hidden: true
-sitemap: false
 ---

 The days of refreshing search pages and missing out on dream deals are officially over.
-We're thrilled to announce two game-changing features that put you in the driver's seat of your award travel journey: **Price Alerts** and **Max Price Filters**.
+We're thrilled to announce two game-changing features that will heavily simplify how you find the best deals and maximize your points: **Price Alerts** and **Max Price Filters**.

 ## Never Miss a Price Drop Again with Price Alerts